Medicaid Eligibility Strategies

 - Buy a new home

-- Upgrade the vehicle - Provided that the patient's or Community Spouse's vehicle is the main source of transportation, the regulations allow for one vehicle to be excluded from being counted as a countable asset.
+- Upgrade a vehicle: If a nursing home patient or Community Spouse's vehicle is their main source of transportation, one vehicle may be excluded from being counted as a countable asset.

-- Personal services contracts - Medicaid views the taking care of a patient to be gratis,and payment for such to be a gift, subject to a divestment penalty.
-To avoid this trap, a legal contract can be created between the patient and caregiver that formalizes the relationship and turns what would be a penalized gift into a fair market value payment for services.
-Contracts can only be prospective: any services provided before execution of the contract are considered gratis,and the contract cannot go backward and authorize payment for previous services.
-Be careful here; you should consult a Certified Medicaid Planner before launching into this strategy, because there are detailed rules governing these transactions.
+- Personal services contracts: Medicaid views services in which a person takes care of a patient to be gratis, and payment for these services are considered gifts that could lead to divestment penalties.
+To avoid this trap, a legal contract can be created between a patient and caregiver that formalizes the relationship and turns what would otherwise be considered a gift into a fair market value payment for services.
+Contracts can only be prospective: any services provided before the execution of the contract are considered gratis.
+A contract cannot go backward and authorize payment for previous services.
+You should consult with a Certified Medicaid Planner before using this strategy, because there are detailed rules governing these transactions.

-- Annuities and promissory notes - In this strategy, a lump sum is transferred to a person or company in exchange for a promise to repay.
-The subsequent repayments result in the conversion of a countable asset (cash) into an income stream.
-Frequently, this is done with the goal of converting a countable asset into an enhanced income for the Community Spouse.
-If an annuity is purchased, it must be a Medicaid-compliant annuity, so this strategy requires supervision by a Certified Medicaid Planner to adopt.
-This strategy is often combined with strategic divestment, which will be discussed further in the section of this website discussing Divestments.
+- Annuities and promissory notes In this strategy, a lump sum may be transferred to a person or company in exchange for a promise to repay.
+The subsequent repayments can result in the conversion of a countable asset (cash) into an income stream.
+This may be done with the goal of converting a countable asset into an enhanced income for the Community Spouse.
+If an annuity is purchased, it must be a Medicaid-compliant annuity, so this strategy will require supervision by a Certified Medicaid Planner to ensure that the proper steps are taken.
+This strategy may also be combined with strategic divestment.

-- Caring for disabled family - A blind or disabled child can be the recipient of unlimited assets, either directly or through a trust set up by the parent for the benefit of the blind or disabled child.
+- Caring for disabled family: A blind or disabled child can be the recipient of unlimited assets, which may be either transferred directly or through a trust set up for the benefit of the child.

-- Other complex and difficult strategies - The aforementioned are just a few of the more common strategies utilized in qualification for Medicaid benefits for long-term care.
-Consult with your Certified Medicaid Planner for other techniques tailored to your specific situation.
+- Other complex and difficult strategies: The aforementioned are just a few of the common strategies that may be used to qualify for Medicaid benefits for long-term care.
+Consult with a Certified Medicaid Planner for other techniques that can be crafted to fit your specific situation.

 Contact Our Louisiana Medicaid Eligibility Strategy Attorney